re-innovation/relogger/README.md

 * Serial data connection without power (offset is affected by 5V voltage) - Use serial connector for this
 * Debounce wih buffer/filter- DONE
 * Ground connection to SD card unit - DONE
+* RC filter on the Current Measurement - DONE on prototype